Vigorish

 Vigorish (also called the cut, the house edge, juice, the margin, the take, under-juice, or the vig) is the fee charged by a bookmaker for accepting a gambler's wager.
-In American English, it can also refer to the interest owed a loanshark in consideration for credit.
+In American English, it can also refer to the interest owed to a loanshark in consideration for credit.
 The term came to English usage via Yiddish slang (וויגריש) which was itself a loanword from Russian (вы́игрыш).

-As a business practice it is an example of risk management; by doing so bookmakers can guarantee turning a profit regardless of the underlying event's outcome.
+As a business practice, charging the vig is an example of risk management; it guarantees the bookmaker a profit regardless of the underlying event's outcome.
 As a rule, bookmakers do not want to have a financial interest creating a preference for one result over another in any given sporting event.
 This is accomplished by incentivizing their clientele to wager offsetting amounts on all potential outcomes of the event.
 The normal method by which this is achieved is by adjusting the payouts for each outcome (collectively called the line) as imbalances of total amounts wagered between them occur.